 The Information for Personal Empowerment Speaker Series is designed to introduce students to the resources and information they need to live healthy and productive lives in the United States.
 Presentations are given on Thursdays throughout the semester at times that do not interfere with classes.

-To see an example of the type of presentations given, check out the Spring 2014 IPE Brochure.
+To see an example of the type of presentations given, check out the Winter 2015 IPE Brochure.

-here to see the Spring 2014 schedule of Citizenship classes.
+here to see the winter 2015 schedule of Citizenship classes.
 Learn more about Hogar Immigrant Services' Citizenship Classes and what is on the Naturalization Exam by going to the Naturalization page.

 Still have questions about volunteering as a teacher or site coordinator?
 Check out the answers to our Frequently Asked Questions.